 - All members of staff are responsible for the safety and welfare of children and are required to follow the guidance and procedures outlined in this policy - All school staff should be prepared to identify children who would benefit from early help.
-Early help means providing support as soon as a problem emerges at any point in a Statutory
+Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
+In the first instance staff should discuss early help requirements with the designated safeguarding lead.
+Staff may be required to support other agencies and professionals in an early help assessment.